Morpho-evolution with learning using a controller archive as an inheritance mechanism: Introduction

 \section{Introduction}

 The idea of embodied intelligence --- describing the design and behaviours of physical objects situated in the real-world --- was first introduced by Brooks in 1991 \cite{brooks91}.
-Pfiefer and Bongard's seminal text ‘How the body shapes the way we think” \cite{pfeifer2006body} expanded on the idea that intelligent control is not only dependent on brain, but at the same time both constrained and enabled by the body.
+Pfeifer and Bongard's seminal text "How the body shapes the way we think” \cite{pfeifer2006body} expanded on the idea that intelligent control is not only dependent on the brain, but at the same time both constrained and enabled by the body.
 Increasingly, artificial evolution approaches have been used in robotics to jointly optimise both the body-plan and controller of a robot to accomplish a desired task.
 This has the potential advantage of allowing evolution to discover the appropriate balance between morphological and brain complexity and functionality.

-However, much of this work has a) taken place in a restricted morphological space that limits potential uses and/or b) been confined to simulation.
-For example, \cite{Kriegman1853} evolved soft-robots using voxels of regular size and shape (although each can have different stiffness), which can be hand-built following evolution.
-Iida {\em et al} \cite{iida} evolved modular robots directly in hardware, but again in a restricted morphological space using regular cubes that can be active or passive but have no sensing capabilities.

-In contrast, the aim of the ARE (Autonomous Robot Evolution) project\footnote{\url{https://www.york.ac.uk/robot-lab/are/}} \cite{hale2020hardware} is to use evolution in conjunction with 3D printers and autonomous fabrication to evolve bodies and controllers of robots directly in hardware.
-The perceived designs can have complex skeletons, subject only to the constraints of 3D-printing, and sensors and two types of actuators: wheels and joints can be placed anywhere on the skeleton.
-This results in a very large and complex morphological space and the need for complex controllers to interpret sensory information and provide actuation.
-It also challenges the evolutionary process in that while reproduction between two morphologically distinct parents might result in a viable body-plan, a directly inherited controller is at best unlikely to provide adequate control and, at worst, will not work at all because inputs and outputs do not correspond to the new body-plan.
+However, much of this work has taken place in restricted morphological spaces, for example using regular shaped modules to construct body-plans, in which each module can be individually actuated \cite{Kriegman1853, iida}.
+In richer spaces which can give rise to complex and irregular robot skeletons with multiple forms of sensing and actuation (e.g. joints and/or wheels), then more complex controllers that link multiple sensors and actuators are required.
+In addition, the evolutionary process becomes more challenging: reproduction between two morphologically distinct parents might result in a viable body-plan, but a directly inherited controller is at best unlikely to provide adequate control and, at worst, will not work at all because inputs and outputs do not correspond to the new body-plan.